Gabon votes on post-coup constitutional referendum – DW – 11/15/2024

 It would also expand some civil and political liberties while limiting others, for instance, by defining marriage as a union between a man and a woman, and allowing for mandatory military service.

-The proposed constitution has many positive elements, the fruit of the national dialogue that Nguema held in spring this year, said Douglas Yates, a political scientist at the American Graduate School in Paris.
+The proposed constitution has many positive elements, and is the fruit of the national dialogue held by military leader General Brice Oligui Nguema earlier this year, said Douglas Yates, a political scientist at the American Graduate School in Paris.

 The national dialogue had two main missions: to set the transition duration and to propose the political, economic, and social organization of the nation post-military rule.